Michael Liddle: Accrington Stanley

 Liddle joined League Two club Accrington Stanley on loan for an initial month on 24 February 2012, and made his debut the next day in a 2–0 loss against Swindon Town.
 He was sent off against Southend United on 10 March, and after he served his suspension, his loan was extended to the end of the season.
 He made 12 appearances, all in league competition.

 He signed a one-year permanent deal with Stanley in July 2012; the fee was undisclosed.
 He began the season as a regular in the starting eleven until 18 September, when the second sending-off of his Stanley career, just before Chesterfield scored a winning goal, resulted in a three-match ban.
 He finished the season with 36 appearances in all competitions.

 Liddle signed a new one-year contract with the club ahead of the 2013–14 season.
 He appeared in the first five matches of the season before an ankle injury was to keep him out for two months; he returned to the first team as a late substitute against Wycombe Wanderers.
 He lost his place to short-term signing Lee Naylor, and the rest of Liddle's season was disrupted by hamstring trouble and competition from Laurence Wilson.

 After signing on for a third year, Liddle started the opening game of the season, but a "succession of niggling injuries" were to keep him out for three months.
 He made his first-team return in the FA Cup first round, a goalless draw with Notts County in which manager John Coleman thought he was the best player.
 He finished the season with 15 league appearances, more than half as a substitute, and was released when his contract expired.

 Later career

 Liddle went on trial at Scottish Championship club Hibernian.
 However, he suffered a knee injury during a development match and the club offered him support during his recovery period.

 After a spell with Northern League club Dunston UTS towards the end of the 2015–16 season, Liddle joined Blyth Spartans of the Northern Premier League in June 2016.
 He made his debut in the opening game of the season, in a 3-1 win over Coalville Town.
 He spent three seasons with Spartans and then signed for National League North club Darlington in May 2019.
 Despite interruptions through injury, Liddle made 29 appearances in the curtailed 2019–20 season.
 He was a regular in 2020–21 before the National League North was abandoned because of COVID-19 pandemic-related issues, and left the club at the end of that season.

 Liddle rejoined Blyth Spartans in May 2021.

+On 22 June 2024, Liddle announced his retirement from football.